 In Chausson’s vision that meant a relatively narrow width but with flat walls and above all a spacious lounge.
 Much of that was apparent in the first model, the 6m long 550, graced with drop-down bed over the lounge.
 But that vehicle has now been joined by its bigger brother, the 6.36m-long X650.
 Along with a side kitchen and a washroom with a swinging partition, it has a garage at the back.

-It’s a rather ingenious garage too, because once you have arrived on site (do check out our best motorhome site guide if you’re in need of ideas for your next destination) and taken everything out (and this garage has room for two bikes), you can lower the garage roof to become the floor of the rear dressing room.
-No one need to feel a lack of privacy any more.
+It’s a rather ingenious garage too, because once you have arrived on site and taken everything out (and this garage has room for two bikes), you can lower the garage roof to become the floor of the rear dressing room.
+No one needs to feel a lack of privacy any more.

 Hymer Venture S